aecheverrir/sakana/README.md

 ## Testing

-In order to run testing go to the projects main folder with: `cd sakana` and then run the following command: meteor test --driver-package cultofcoders:mocha --port 3100
+-In order to run testing go to the projects main folder with: `cd sakana` and then run the following command:
+  `meteor test --driver-package cultofcoders:mocha --port 3100`

 ---